 These cells stand out for various key properties.
 A few are shared here that help them as a best option in regenerative medicine:

-• Self-renewal properties.
+- Self-renewal properties.
 Stem cells have the ability to multiply many times and generate an exact copy of themselves, assuring of a constant supply of cells to repair and maintain the body.

-• Differentiation abilities.
-These cells have an ability to develop into specialized body cells, in the form of neurons, cardiomyocytes, hepatocytes, blood cells, and other such possibilities.
+Differentiation abilities.
+These cells have an ability to develop into specialized body cells, in the form of neurons, cardiomyocytes, hepatocytes, blood cells, and other such possibilities. - Plasticity features.
+The stem cells can adjust and differentiate their activity based on the needs of the body.

-• Regenerative abilities that aid these cells to heal or substitute the harmed tissues rendering them vital in healing and recovery.
+Regenerative abilities that aid these cells to heal or substitute the harmed tissues rendering them vital in healing and recovery.
+Regenerative capabilities that help these cells repair or replace damaged tissues, making them essential for healing and recovery.

 Major Types of Stem Cells Based on Their Origin